RgbTrouw/Qs-Messenger/README.md

  Thank you for your insterest in the application.

  * Note * A late update has to be done and bins will be reuploaded.

-Probably one line had to be commented out for registration.
+Probably one line had to be commented out for registration function.

 Client configuration:
 --------------------------------------------------